AlahmadiQ8/gmat-study-notes/quantitative-reasoning/probability-statistics.md

 ## Permutations & Combinations

-When elements repeat, number of combinations
+When elements repeat, number of Permutations

 ```
 N! / ( A! * B! * C! ... )